swcarpentry/git-novice/_episodes/02-setup.md

 You can change your configuration as many times as you want: use the same commands to choose another editor or update your email address.

-> ## Default Branch Name
->
-> Source file changes are associated with a "branch."
-By default, Git will create a branch called `master`
-> when you create a new repository with `git init` (as explained in the next Episode).
-This term evokes
-> the racist practice of human slavery and the software development community has moved to adopt
-> more inclusive language.
-Notably, new repositories created through GitHub use `main` as the default
-> branch name.
-> Read more about how to implement this change in [GitHub's renaming repository](https://github.com/github/renaming).
->
-> With Git versions 2.28 and higher, you can set a different name for the initial branch.
-To set main as
-> the default branch name do:
->
-> ~~~
-> $ git config --global init.defaultBranch main
-> ~~~
-> {: .language-bash}

 > ## Proxy
 >